London is Using Optical Illusions To Make Cars Slow Down

 What happens is that they're an idiot, and they learn not to be an idiot next time.

-Calling Wolf [Re:Sounds dangerous to me] (Score:2)
+Calling Wolf [Re:Sounds dangerous to me] (Score:3, Funny)

 That's what I was thinking.
 But if the decoy decision is local, then problems at real speed bumps at other places outside your jurisdiction is arguably not your problem.
 Let them ruin their suspension.